developersu/ns-usbloader/README.md

 Table.

-There you can select checkbox for files that will be send to application (TF/GL). ~~Since GoldLeaf allow you only one file transmission per time, only one file is available for selection.~~
+There you can select checkbox for files that will be sent to application (AW/GL). ~~Since GoldLeaf v0.5 allow you only one file transmission per time, only one file is available for selection.~~

 Also you can use space to select/un-select files and 'delete' button for deleting.
 By right-mouse-click you can see context menu where you can delete one OR all items from the table.